OpenVPN/easy-rsa/doc/EasyRSA-Advanced.md

 #### Use of `--pki` verses `--vars`

   It is recommended to use option `--pki=DIR` to define your PKI at runtime.
-  This method will always auto-load the `vars` file found in defined PKI.
+  This method will always auto-load the `vars` file found in the defined PKI.

   In a multi-PKI installation, use of `--vars` can potentially lead to a vars file that is configured to set a PKI which cannot be verified